JavaScript-NZ/Society-Documentation/Conference_Code_of_Conduct.md

 ### Enforcement

-Participants asked to stop any harassing behavior are expected to comply immediately
+Participants asked to stop any harassing behaviour are expected to comply immediately

 [Exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the anti-harassment policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.]